 Don’t write blogs where you’re simply trying to get people to buy what you’re selling, drive people to your site with interesting and relevant content, then they may visit your site and look deeper, perhaps taking the plunge and buying something.

 For example, if you sell cakes, don’t just try and sell your cakes on your blog.
-You can write recipes, make a few videos of how to make the best brownies at home, what are some of the best ingredients to use in cakes, what are your favorite cakes, whats the best cake tin…you get the idea.
+You can write recipes, make a few videos of how to make the best brownies at home, what are some of the best ingredients to use in cakes, what are your favorite cakes, what’s the best cake tin…you get the idea.
 These subjects will be more interesting and if you post them out on social media, may get a lot more interest than, “Please Buy My Great Cakes”.

-Once you’ve written those great blogs or created a few great videos, send them out on Twitter, Facebook, Instagram, YouTube and all the networks.
+Once you’ve written those great blogs or created a few great videos, send them out on Twitter, Facebook, Instagram, YouTube, and all the networks.
 Use hashtags to gain more exposure.

 The main thing to remember is not to get bored and give up.
-Blogging and gaining traffic takes time, you need to think of this as a 12 – 18 month project, it won’t happen over night.
+Blogging and gaining traffic takes time, you need to think of this as a 12 – 18 month project, it won’t happen overnight.
 Be consistent and you’ll get there.

-Last point is to make sure you’re creating an email list of users.
+The last point is to make sure you’re creating an email list of users.
 It’s an old form of marketing now but it’s still effective.
 It’s easier to sell products online to people that have shown an interest in what you’re offering and made an effort for you to keep in touch with them.

 Congratulations!
 You have officially learned the steps of how to export your products online.
 Now start booming and make the world your business!